GryNagel/booster-mr-2019/TASK3.md

 Hopefully we have set everything up right so that we can deploy our application to the HoloLens emulator.

-:pencil2: Fist go to ** Mixed reality -> Build window **.
+:pencil2: First go to **Mixed reality -> Build window**.
 This will open a new build panel for us.
 For me it opens at the same spot as the Scene panel.

 ![Build panel](Screenshots/build_options.jpg)